prisma/specs/building-for-platforms/Readme.md

 Default binary is in `node_modules`, this would break in bundled function in production because for example, the mac binary will also be bundled in case it is in the `node_modules`, we can resolve this by

 1. Finding the working binary at runtime (Ugly solution)
-2. Make `pinnedTarget` field required when `additionalTargets` field is provided.
+2. Make `pinnedPlatform` field required when `additionalPlatforms` field is provided.
 ```

-- Naming of `additionalTargets`, `pinnedTargets` and other configuration fields.
+- Naming of `additionalPlatforms`, `pinnedPlatforms` and other configuration fields.

 - Naming of platforms/targets as per the [binary workflows spec](https://github.com/prisma/specs/tree/master/binary-workflows).
 This spec uses simpler names like `lambda` for now.

-- Value for custom binaries vs known binaries in `additionalTargets`, currently, we have a string for known binaries like `["lambda"]` and object with this structure for custom binaries `[{name: "custom", path: "./custom binary"}]`
+- Value for custom binaries vs known binaries in `additionalPlatforms`, currently, we have a string for known binaries like `["lambda"]` and object with this structure for custom binaries `[{name: "custom", path: "./custom binary"}]`

 - Some platforms [tally `package.json` with the actual contents of `node_modules`](https://github.com/prisma/photonjs/issues/117), this spec does not address that issue.